lovett/notifier/README.md

 Messages can be sent to notifier via POST parameters.

 ## What it's made of

 The browser UI uses Mithril.

 Message delivery to the browser is done with server-sent events.

-The server uses Express and a PostgresSQL database.
+The server uses Express.

-The browser UI and the server are both written in Typescript.
+Both the browser UI and server are both written in Typescript.

 ## Attribution

 This project uses icons from [Bootstrap](https://github.com/twbs/icons) under MIT license.